-VISUAL SOIL ASSESSMENT
+VISUAL SOIL ASSESSMENT or VSA Method.

 Often, not enough attention is given to:

 the basic role of soil quality in efficient and sustained production; the effect of the condition of the soil on the gross profit margin; the long-term planning needed to sustain good soil quality; the effect of land management decisions on soil quality.